input-output-hk/mithril/docs/website/root/manual/develop/nodes/mithril-client-library.md

 ### Cardano transactions

-Here is a basic example of the code targetting the `release-preprod` network aggregator:
+Here is a basic example of the code targeting the `release-preprod` network aggregator:

 ```rust title="/src/main.rs"
 use mithril_client::{ClientBuilder, MessageBuilder, MithrilResult};